egoriwe999/installing_docker_ansible/README.md

-# How to download Docker and Docker-Compose through Ansible?
+# How to install Docker and Docker-Compose through Ansible?

 Run: